The Virtual Learning Experience

 The AGSM Navigator is an innovative learning platform specifically designed to support your professional development.

-Designed to work seamlessly with the tools you already use like Zoom, WhatsApp and your personal calendar, the Navigator is a hub for all your learning experiences.
+Designed to work seamlessly with the tools you already use like Zoom and your personal calendar, the Navigator is a hub for all your learning experiences.

 The Navigator tracks your journey, stores and submits your course work, and creates a community where you can ask questions, communicate with the facilitator and other participants, and build your network.